Piano action regulation adjusts and aligns the thousands of moving action parts within your

 piano, which compensates for its normal use, wear, aging, the rise and fall of surrounding humidity levels, among other factors.
 This maintenance process can result in

-several benefits to the pianist, and the piano.
+several benefits to the pianist, and the piano itself.

 Piano action regulation (1) eliminates “lost motion” when a piano key is pressed.
-Parts become compressed and worn down with use, every time a pianist plays the keys.
-Compression of action parts are made up of materials such as felt (wool), leather, and other cloth designed to minimize noise and to protect the piano's action and keys.
+Parts become compressed and worn down with use, every time a pianist presses down a piano key.
+Action parts are made up of materials such as felt (wool), leather, and other cloth designed to minimize noise and friction between the moving parts, and to protect the piano's action and keys when in use.

 Regulating a piano (2) evens out the "touch response" of every key across the keyboard, and (3) adjusts the speed of repetition.

-Action regulation (4) maximizes the power and control of each note within the piano, allowing each pianist the freedom of individual musical dynamic expression, and control of the piano's keyboard.
+Action regulation (4) maximizes the power and control of each note within the piano, allowing each pianist the freedom of individual musical dynamic expression and to have adequate control of the piano's keyboard.

-and (6) the level of depth each key is depressed, is adjusted, allowing for the optimal touch response, and preference, of each pianist (e.g. 'shallow' key dip vs. a 'deep' key dip).
+and (6) the level of depth each key is depressed is adjusted, allowing for the optimal touch response and sensitivity, subjective to each pianist's preference (e.g. 'shallow' key dip vs. a 'deep' key dip).

-A well regulated piano plays, feels, and responds much more readily, evenly, and with greater sensitivity than a piano that has not been regulated in several years time, under normal use.
+A well regulated piano feels, performs, and responds much more readily, evenly, and with greater sensitivity than a piano that has not been regulated in several years time, under normal use.

-regulate, or longer.
-The total time of this procedure depends mostly upon the (1) skill level and experience of the piano technician performing the regulation, the (2) condition and quality of the piano action, and/or its (3) past use, wear, and the time in between its previous servicing, of being regulated.
+The total time of this procedure depends upon the (1) skill level and experience of the piano technician performing the action regulation, the (2) quality and condition of the piano action, and/or its (3) past use, wear, and time in between the previous service of its regulation.

 Action regulation is a critical step in your piano's maintenance plan.
 In fact, the voice and tone of your piano cannot be successfully modified (known as "voicing" or "tone regulation") until a piano's action has been properly regulated to factory specifications.